Robust Dequantization of the Quantum Singular value Transformation and Quantum Machine Learning Algorithms: Introduction

 \subsection{Motivation: Approximate sampling-and-query access}

 In this work, we explore the possibility of dequantizing quantum algorithms in the QRAM model by classical algorithms using a weaker version of sampling-and-query access, which we call $\varepsilon$-approximate (length-squared) sampling-and-query access, where $\varepsilon\in[0,1]$ is a parameter.
 In $\varepsilon$-approximate sampling-and-query access we weaken the definition as follows: While the query operation is unchanged (on input $i\in\{1,\ldots,n\}$ we can query the entry $u(i)$), for the sampling operation we can only get one sample from a distribution $\tilde p_u\colon\set{1}{n}\to [0,1]$ that is close to $p_u$.
 More precisely, the only guarantee is that the total variation distance between $\tilde p_u$ and $p_u$ is at most~$\varepsilon$.
-(Note that standard sampling-and-query access corresponds to the case $\varepsilon=0$.)
+(Standard sampling-and-query access corresponds to the case $\varepsilon=0$.)
 This variant corresponds to the setting where query access to $u$ can be easily implemented (e.g., when the input is stored in RAM) but perfect sampling access is not available or simply too costly to be implemented.
+We stress that in this setting, we do \emph{not} know the value $\tilde p_u(i)$ (and cannot compute it efficiently from the samples and queries).\footnote{If we had access to $\tilde p_u(i)$, we could simply define a vector $\tilde u$ such that $\tilde p_u(i)=|\tilde u(i)|^2/\norm{\tilde u}^2$ and apply the framework from \cite{Chia+JACM22} on $\tilde u$ instead of $u$ (since we could then easily obtain \emph{perfect} sampling-and-query access to~$\tilde u$).}

 It happens that this seemingly minor change is problematic for known dequantization techniques.
 Consider for instance the inner product estimation from \cite{TangSTOC19}, a technique also used in several other ``quantum-inspired'' algorithms, which dequantizes the SWAP test (a basic quantum algorithm that can be used to estimate the inner product between two pure states).
 Given two unit-norm vectors $u,v\in\Real^n$, where $u$ is given via sampling-and-query access, the approach typically works as follows: sample an index $i\in\set{1}{n}$ according to the distribution~$p_u$ and output the value $\frac{v(i)}{u(i)}$.
 Note that the expectation of this value is